microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 Contribute to the playbook repo anything that is:

-* related to the fundamentals
+* Related to the fundamentals
 * can be publicly visible (avoid confidential info)
 * Generally applicable (not specific to internal processes)
 * Short code snippets or links to OSS repos (no large code assets)